 Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights from New York to Florence typically depart a day in advance.
+Please keep in mind that flights arriving into Florence typically depart New York a day in advance.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Visa: US citizens require a valid passport and do not require a visa for visits to Italy of less than six months in duration.
+Visa: US citizens require a valid passport and do not require a visa for visits to Italy of less than 90 days in duration.
 All other passport holders should check with their respective visa requirements.

 Weather: In Florence, summer temperatures tend to be similar to those in New York, usually in the mid- to upper 80°s (Fahrenheit).
 There is very little chance of rain.
 Visit WeatherSpark for more information on local weather conditions in Florence.